rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 #### Task 5 : Create a remote user

-In this task, we will create a new user, granted access from remote, and test a connexion with him.
+In this task, you will create a new user, grant access from remote, and test a connection with that user.

 ```bash
 MariaDB [(none)]> grant all privileges on NEW_DATABASE_NAME.* TO 'NEW_USER_NAME'@'%' identified by 'PASSWORD';